 Others are a flashy silver color, leading to some people calling them ‘silverbacks.’
 They’re a beautiful variation.
 Some breeders have managed to create red and purple color variations.

 Facts About the Short-Tailed Boa

-- Brazilian and Bolivian short-tailed boas are slightly different, in that the Bolivian short-tails are more similar to BCCs, whereas Brazilian short-tails are more frequently gray and brown (giving a darker appearance overall).
-However, it’s unclear whether these are natural variations, or the result of the snakes being from different locations.
+- Brazilian and Bolivian short-tailed boas are slightly different in that the Bolivian short-tails are more similar to BCCs, whereas Brazilian short-tails are more frequently gray and brown (giving them a darker appearance overall).

-- They’re very rare in the pet trade, especially Bolivian short-tailed boas.
-That’s because Bolivia blocks their export, so breeders can’t get their hands on them.
+- They’re rare in the pet trade, especially Bolivian short-tailed boas.
+Bolivia blocks their export, so breeders can’t get their hands on them.

 4) Long-Tailed Boa/Tumbes Peru Boa (Boa Constrictor Longicauda)